Particular/docs.particular.net/nservicebus/azure/azure-servicebus-transport.md

 ### BrokeredMessage body conventions

 By default BrokeredMessage body is transmitted as a byte array.
 For scenarios such as native integration, the body can be stored and retrieved using an alternative - `Stream`.
-To specify how the `BrokeredMessage` body is stored an retrieved, override conventions provided by `BrokeredMessageBodyConversion` class.
+To specify how the `BrokeredMessage` body is stored and retrieved, override conventions provided by using `BrokeredMessageBodyConversion` class.

 Outgoing message: